krisha188/comp423-course-notes/docs/tutorials/go-setup.md

 ### Step 2: Setting up the Development Environment

-1. In VS Code, open the rust-project directory via: File > Open Folder
+1. In VS Code, open the go-project directory via: File > Open Folder

 2. Install the Dev Containers and Docker Extension for VS Code